There comes a time in a startups journey to success when entrepreneurs need to raise their first round of growth capital.

 When it comes to how to find venture capital investors, the Internet is going to be your best resource.
 Do some research online for venture capital firms that have a focus in your industry.
 There are a number of reliable online resources, some of which include detailed lists of venture capital firms, identifying the firm, the key partners and the types of areas they like to invest in.

 Make sure your list is current, then identify the firms that invest in your technology or market.
 If you are getting into the social media space, sending your plan to a firm that specializes in healthcare is wasting everyone’s time.
 There is nothing wrong with sending your executive summary to dozens (or more) of firms but do try to be a little selective.
-I would recommend not sending your entire business plan at this point, just a cover letter and an executive summary, which we will talk about next.
-Consider travel expenses as well.
-You might want to start with local firms, at least ones on the same coast line.
-Travel expenses are on you and can add up in a hurry.
+It's recommended you don't send your entire business plan at this point; just send a cover letter and an executive summary, which we will talk about next.
+You might want to start with local firms, at least ones on the same coast line — travel expenses are on you and can add up fast.

-What You Need to Get the Attention of a Venture Capital Investor
+What Gets the Attention of Venture Capital Investors?

-The executive summary is a 1-2 page elevator pitch.
+Think of the executive summary like a 1-2 page elevator pitch.
 In the real world it’s hard to imagine an investor sitting and reading a 30+ page business plan cold so don’t bother sending one at this point.
 The investors are good for 1-2 pages, at which time you get put into one of two piles.
 You want to be in the first pile.
 The goal of the executive summary of your business plan is to get them to want to read the rest.
-Your first paragraph had better be awesome.
+Your first paragraph needs to be awesome.

 If you ever watch Shark Tank, the first 30-45 second spiel that the entrepreneurs give to the Sharks is the elevator pitch.
 This is then followed by a more detailed presentation, demo and Q&A session.
 This is a miniature version of what you will need to raise money.
 The show shrinks what will likely take you several months into a 15-minute segment.